 1 Turkeys were revered in ancient Mexican cultures.

 In 300 B.C., turkeys were more than just the centerpiece meal at the table.
-In fact, Mayan religious imagery depicts turkeys as representations of God, and they worshipped as symbols of power and prestige.
+In fact, Mayan religious imagery depicts turkeys as representations of God, and they are worshiped as symbols of power and prestige.
 On Thanksgiving, we give thanks for live turkeys—not the ones stuffed with breadcrumbs.

 2 The American turkey is named after the country Turkey due to a case of mistaken identity.